Git triggers

 - 'cat /codefresh/volume/event.json'

-Notice however that this file is only available when the pipeline was triggered from a GitHub event.
+Notice however that this file is only available when the pipeline is triggered from a GitHub event.
 If you manually run the pipeline, the file is not present.

 The default GUI options exposed by Codefresh are just a starting point for GIT triggers and pull requests.
 Using Codefresh YAML and the Codefresh CLI plugin you can further create two-phase pipelines where the first one decides which webhook events will be honored and the second one contains the actual build.